Prince George’s First Day Of School Is This Week, And He’ll Be Much Busier This Year

 It’s the first week of September, and schoolkids all over England are returning back to school – and that means Prince George, too.
-Future King of England though he may one day be, he still needs to learn his ABC’s, how to tie his shoes, and so on.
+Future king of England though he may one day be, he still needs to learn his ABCs, how to tie his shoes, and so on.

 As OK Magazine reports, this week the prince will turn up at London’s St. Thomas’s Battersea School for the first day of his second year of school.
 In keeping with William and Kate’s tradition of giving their children as normal a life as possible, he will almost certainly be brought there by his parents, just as most of the other kids in his class will be.

 This year, the young prince will have more on his plate than he did last year, including some instruction into the world of music.
-Specifically, there will be choir and dance – ballet even!, according to the school’s website.
+Specifically, there will be choir and dance – ballet even! – according to the school’s website.

 “Extra Ballet is very popular amongst pupils in Years 1 to 8.”